At least ten Yemeni soldiers have been killed in a suicide bombing attack in the southern province of Abyan, security officials said.

 Yemen has been torn apart by conflict since 2014, when Houthi rebels, allied with ousted President Ali Abdullah Saleh loyalists, captured large swaths of the country, including the capital Sanaa.

-Since then, the United Nations estimates that approximately 10,000 people have been killed and 2.8 million driven from their homes in fighting across the country.
+Since then, UN estimates that approximately 10,000 people have been killed and 2.8 million driven from their homes in fighting across the country.